Akshaycn04/MDSA_update/bsv/MDSA_hybrid/Design_Document.md

 MDSA Hybrid Sorter design document

 1) Overview:
 This document outlines the implementation of Multi-Dimensional Sorting Array (MDSA) based on the hybrid sorting algorithm as mentioned in the paper “Design of Hybrid Sorting Unit” by Harshini V S and Senthil Kumar K K using Bluespec SystemVerilog (BSV).
-It also looks at implementing the pipelined version of the sorter to improve the speed.

 2) Hybrid Sorting:
 The widely used hardware sorting algorithms in VLSI are Bitonic merge sort and Bitonic odd even sort with 24 and 19 comparator units.
 While looking at ways to reduce the number of comparators used for sorting, the authors came up with the hybrid sorting algorithm.
 It makes use of 23 comparators to sort 8 inputs.